gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 The goal of this test is to make sure the model is not taking any shortcuts and possesses linguistic capabilities.

 #### b.
 Invariance Test(INV)
-In this test, we perturb the text examples in a way that the label should not change.
+In this test, we perturb our existing training examples in a way that the label should not change.
 Then, the model is tested on this perturbed example and the model passes the test only if its prediction remains the same (i.e invariant).

 For example, changing the location from Chicago to Dallas should not change the original sentiment of a text.